-The name commonly given to the regular weekly service that includes the celebration of the
+The name commonly given to the regular weekly service that includes the celebration of the Lord's Supper.

-Lord's Supper.
 Derived from the German Gottesdienst ("God's service"), its meaning is dual in nature.
-In worship, God serves us with His gifts of forgiveness and life, and we respond in service to Him through our sacrifice of thanksgiving and praise
+"The idea is that God serves us with His gifts in Word and Sacrament, and we serve Him by responding in prayer, praise, and thanksgiving" (Lutheranism 101: Worship, p.
+48).